pkoech/NIO/README.md

 ``A mask defines which bits you want to keep, and which bits you want to clear.
 This is done by applying a mask value with bitwise operations- AND, OR and XOR. ``

-``For this case to toggle the sevent bit from one to 0 we need to AND data with a value with a 0 on the sevent 0.``
+For this case to toggle the sevent bit from one to 0 we need to AND data with a value with a 0 on the sevent 0. value  = 0b01000000 res = data XOR value

+``

 12. What are the differences between TCP and UDP?
 (List one or two sentences.)